zivz/weatherapp_codelab/codelab.md

 }
 ```

-Reading the functions makes lots of sense, but how does it work?
+Reading the function above makes lots of sense, but how does it work?
-By conforming to the delegate, we get an update if the authorization has changed.
+By conforming to the location manager delegate and using the function above, we get an update if the authorization has changed.
-Now comes the `WeatherVC` part where by filling the function body we do what we want if this update.
+Now comes the `WeatherVC` part where by filling the function body we do what we want if this update occurs.
-We want to start updating the location if the user is authorized.
+We want to start updating the location if the user's location is authorized.
-in Any other case we want to nudge the user and ask for its permission so we can continue working.
+In Any other case we want to nudge the user and ask for its permission so we can continue working.

+Negative:
 What happens if We do get authorization, but location services are disabled?
 iOS already handled the work for us, no worries.